Gianna Manzini: Life in Rome

 In 1934 Manzini met the literary critic Enrico Falqui.
-They were both married at the time, so they kept their relationship secret until spring 1935, when they both finally got separated from the previous spouses.
-In the meantime, they wrote to each other's everyday (Manzini often wrote several times a day), while Falqui was in Rome, working at the Reale Accademia d'Italia for the new fascist regime's Italian Dictionary, and Manzini was at Villa Solaia, in the countryside near Siena, guest of her close friend Elena de Bosis Vivante (painter) and her husband Leone Vivante (philosopher).
+They were both married at the time, so they kept their relationship secret until spring 1935, when they both finally got separated from their previous spouses.
+In the meantime, they wrote to each other's every day (Manzini often wrote several times a day), while Falqui was in Rome, working at the Reale Accademia d'Italia for the new fascist regime's Italian Dictionary, and Manzini was at Villa Solaia, in the countryside near Siena, guest of her close friend Elena de Bosis Vivante (painter) and her husband Leone Vivante (philosopher).

 In 1935 Manzini moved to Rome (first in Viale Giulio Cesare, then in Via Lovanio), where she lived with Falqui until his death in March 1974, preceding her death only by a few months.
 The move to Rome affected her personally and stylistically, as she recounts in Lettera all'editore: Game Plan for a Novel).

 The 1940s and 1950s were a time of intense literary activity.
 In tandem with Falqui’s Poesia, Manzini edited Prosa in 1945 and 1946, continuing her investigation of international literature.
 Her works appeared in such periodicals as Campo di Marte, Letteratura, Oggi, La Fiera Letteraria, Milano-Sera, and Gazzetta del Popolo.
 Recognition for her writing grew with literary prizes awarded for Lettera all'editore (Premio Costume 1945), Valtzer del diavolo (Premio Soroptimist 1953), La Sparviera (Viareggio Prize 1956), Un'altra cosa (Premio Marzotto 1951), Allegro con disperazione (Premio Napoli 1968), and finally her last novel, Ritratto in piedi, was awarded the Premio Campiello in 1971.
-Afflicted from childhood with lung weakness and a cough (the protagonist of La Sparviera), and finally dependent on oxygen, she died in Rome on August 31, 1974, five months after the death of her long-time companion.
+Afflicted from childhood with lung weakness and a cough (the protagonist of La Sparviera), and finally dependent on oxygen, she died in Rome on 31 August 1974, five months after the death of her long-time companion.